LTUC/amman-dotnet-401d2/Curriculum/Extra_Labs/ExtraDSA.md

  Commit Often.
 - The problem statements are in cases vague in order for you to clarify your understanding of the problem with your instructional team.
 - Each challenge will be a new entry into your `Challenges` folder in your `Data Structures and Algorithms` repo.
 Update your table of contents and submit a ***single*** PR that contains all of your challenges.
+- You may receive up to 5 Extra Credit points max by doing an additional 10 points worth of coding challenges.

 ## Problem Set